 4.1 The unprecedented health, economic and social crisis impacts of Covid-19 are making the achievement of SDGs even more challenging.
 While the Covid crisis has seriously jeopardized progress on the SDGs, it also makes their achievement all the more urgent and necessary.
-It is imperative that Ireland pursues a just and transformative recovery from Covid-19 which integrates human rights protections and prioritises the cross-cutting SDG targets, and its associated monitoring framework, as the roadmap to increase resilience for the most vulnerable communities and workers across our society.11 It is recommended that Ireland sets out how both the forthcoming National Economic Plan12 and the National Resilience and Recovery Plan13 will be assessed to ensure compliance with human rights obligations, includes information on how the Sustainable Development
+It is imperative that Ireland pursues a just and transformative recovery from Covid-19 which integrates human rights protections and prioritises the cross-cutting SDG targets, and its associated monitoring framework, as the roadmap to increase resilience for the most vulnerable communities and workers across our society.
+It is recommended that Ireland sets out how both the forthcoming National Economic Plan and the National Resilience and Recovery Plan will be assessed to ensure compliance with human rights obligations, includes information on how the Sustainable Development and the 2030 Agenda for Sustainable Development, Statement by the Committee on ESCR, 5 April 2019

-7 Geneva Academy Economic, Social And Cultural Rights And Sustainable Development Goals May 2018
+Geneva Academy Economic, Social And Cultural Rights And Sustainable Development Goals May 2018